ian-starts/ian-blog/src/pages/2020-11-02/index.md

 i-voting is much more difficult, because you can't have the manual check.

-## No one's hacking my back account, so how hard can voting be, right?
+## We can protect our back accounts, so how hard can protecting votes be, right?
-Well, unless you're part of a secret society with unlimited wealth who's influencing the world leaders, chances are you're not a very interesting target.
+Well, unless you're part of a secret society with unlimited wealth, chances are your bank account is not a very interesting target.

-I know, bummer.

-It's hard to imagine the scale of an election.
+The scale of an election is massive.
 The decision made there has so much influence, that it's an incredibly high value target.

 > Most hackers aren't hardcore geeks typing away on their kali linux distro.
 It's usually a game of
 > influencing people, leaked data or a weak password.
-This can be summarized as the *human error*.
+This can be summarised as the *human error*.

 It's much more likely hackers will pour resources into hacking an election than a bank account.

 ## e-voting
 e-voting seems like a pretty good idea. it's pretty straight forward on an abstract level: keep everything the same, only make the counting digital.

-However this is a massive oversimplification.
+Too bad it's an oversimplification.
 It's impossible for most voters to check how the system works internally.
 Even if the voters were all programmers, the source code doesn't have to be open-source.
 There's no rule against making the source code private.

 So basically, it's a black box which we have to trust with one of the most important things in a democracy, and impossible for any voter to check the process.